The Origins And History Of The Martinez Cocktail.

-So I might be wrong on this one but from all the various pre-prohibition cocktail books I have I get the feeling that the Martinez is the British carry over of Harry Johnsons original 1888 martini recipe.
+So I might be wrong on this one.
+Still, from all the various pre-prohibition cocktail books I have, I feel that the Martinez is the British carry-over of Harry Johnson’s original 1888 martini recipe.
 The recipes are almost identical, even down to the optional ingredients, and I only see the Martinez in my British books.
 None of the American ones have it.
-Again I could be wrong and maybe there are a few puzzle pieces I’m missing but if it is not the same cocktail then whoever first made a Martinez was reading Harry Johnson when they first made it.
+Again I could be wrong, and maybe there are a few puzzle pieces I’m missing, but if it is not the same cocktail, then whoever first made a Martinez was reading Harry Johnson when they first made it.

 The Martini was first published in Harry Johnson’s 1888 New and Improved Bartender’s Manual.
-His first recipe was 2 or 3 dashes of gum syrup, 2 or 3 dashes Boker’s bitter, 1 dash of Curaçao, 1/2 wine glass of Old Tom Gin, and 1/2 wine glass of Italian Vermouth.
-Very different from what you think of when you think of a martini I bet.
-Over the next decade the Martini changes to what is now thought of as the sweet martini and overall the field seems to settle on that recipe.
-Even Harry Johnson changes his Martini recipe to match the newer one.
-But that older version seems to have lived on or at least changed it’s name in Europe.
-The British book by Farrow and Jackson “Recipes of American and other Iced Drinks” has an almost spot on recipe to match the very first martini.
-Even a Spanish book “El Arte del cocktelero Europeo” also from 1912 has a Martinez cocktail but no martini.
+His first recipe was 2 or 3 dashes of gum syrup, 2 or 3 dashes of Boker’s bitters, one dash of Curaçao, 1/2 wine glass of Old Tom Gin, and 1/2 wine glass of Italian Vermouth.
+Very different from what you think of a martini.
+Over the next decade, the Martini changes to what is now considered the sweet martini, and overall the field seems to settle on that recipe.
+Even Harry Johnson changes his Martini recipe to match the newer ones.
+But that older version seems to have lived on or changed its name in Europe.
+The British book by Farrow and Jackson, “Recipes of American and Other Iced Drinks,” has an almost spot-on recipe to match the first martini.
+Even a Spanish book “El Arte del cocktelero Europeo,” also from 1912, has a Martinez cocktail but no martini.
 The London Savoy has one but not the Waldorf-Astoria in New York.
-Again I maybe wrong and missing information but from what I have seen and the current evidence leads me to at least believe this maybe the case.
+Again I may be wrong and missing information, but what I have seen and the current evidence leads me to at least believe this may be the case.